saurabh-neo/Healthcare/readme.md

- # HealthCare App #
+ # **HealthCare App**

- is a very powerful completely MVC based website developed by me, using php laravel where user patient can login into system and can enter his/her details in 2 sections named as Demographics and Medical History.
+ This is a very powerful completely MVC based website developed by me, using php laravel where user patient can login into system and can enter his/her details in 2 sections named as Demographics and Medical History.
 Everything on this project is dynamic !!
  I tried to make it on a professional level hope you like it !!!

- Used Technologies a Prerequisites :
+ Used Technologies / Prerequisites :
-  PHP 7
+ - PHP 7
-  Laravel 5.3
+ - Laravel 5.3
-  Composer
+ - Composer
-  Apache Server
+ - Apache Server
-  Bootstrap
+ - Bootstrap
-  Jquery
+ - Jquery
-  HTML5
+ - HTML5
-  CSS3
+ - CSS3

 There are total 17 tables and I have already created Database Migrations for you !!!!!

-Running it is very simple process you will need composer for it, steps to run :
+Running it is very simple process you will need composer for it,
+## steps to run :
-  1] Go to Healthcare project folder and open .env file and change database name to your db user name and password as:
+  1] Go to Healthcare project folder and open **.env** file and change database name to your db user name and password as:
-  DB_DATABASE=healthcare
+ - DB_DATABASE=healthcare
-  DB_USERNAME=root
+ - DB_USERNAME=root
-  DB_PASSWORD=matrix24
+ - DB_PASSWORD=matrix24

 This is my configuration please change as per your database name

   2] open terminal and go to project folder and type command :

-    #  php artisan migrate
+    ##  **php artisan migrate**

-    this command will create all 17 tables of database with dummy data inserted for testingass as
+   This command will create all 17 tables of database with dummy data inserted for testing as
+  3] Run Command

+  ## **php artisan serve**
+  This will start server

+  4] open browser and go to route
+  ## **localhost:8000**   or **localhost:8000/plogin**

+ 5] To  login use any one of these Patient_Ids in login panel
+ - Patient id    password
+ -    1            neo
+ -    4            444
+ -    3            333
+ -    2            222

+And voila..!!
+You are logged in